From time to time I enjoy reading some of the interesting and often inspiring stories in Dmitry Davydov’s blog Uncommon Business.

 Uncommon Business features people who make money online selling unusual, strange and sometimes bizarre things or provide curious services.

-For example, in the past Dmitry has featured stories on businesses that cater to neo-survivalists looking to outlast the end of the civilized world as we know it, as well as a relatively new company out of Norwell, Massachusetts, that is in the business of financing only weddings.
+For example, in the past Dmitry has featured stories on businesses that cater to survivalists looking to outlast the end of the civilized world as we know it, and a company that’s in the business of financing only weddings.

 Don’t laugh.
 Sometimes, these odd businesses and business ideas end up earning their owners millions of dollars over a relatively short amount of time.

-In fact, at a companion site of his called MadConomist, Dmitry has highlighted ten particularly nutty – but very profitable – business ideas that resulted in million dollar paydays for the proprietors.
-Here are five of my favorites from that list:
+In fact, at his companion site, MadConomist, Dmitry has highlighted ten particularly nutty — but very profitable — business ideas that resulted in million dollar paydays for their proprietors.
+Here are five of my favorites:

 I hate you, Alex.

 Back in the summer of 1997, Jason Wall saw a Jack In The Box fast-food commercial that said the company had sold more than three million antenna balls.
 That’s when Wall decided to try and come up with a few designs of his own.
 His designs quickly caught on and before he knew it he had penetrated the auto accessory and novelty industries.

 Wall originally used gas stations to sell over four million of his creations.
 Today his, um, balls are sold nationwide at retail stores including WalMart, 7-Eleven, Circle-K, and Walgreens.
 You can also get them online at a website called — what else? — HappyBalls.